ijmarshall/trialstreamer-demo/README.md

 ### Run for production
 Run `docker-compose up --build --remove-orphans` to build and run the container for production with an Nginx server.

-Note: Trialstreamer-demo service will be exposed at port 80 in a production environment.